-Managing Homes 36 49 85 42.35% 34 39 73 46.58% Providing Homes 42 0 42 100% , 109 0 109 100% Corporate 183 127 310 59.03% 242 62 304 79.61%

-For Q2 the highest level of complaints has been received by Managing Homes which is reflective of the pressures faced by the services with staff retention and complex casework.
-Bearing in mind that there has been double the amount of complaints received for Managing Homes than Providing Homes the Complaints Manager has closed a similar number of cases within time which is reflective of the good work from the Managing Home Strategic Complaints Manager "MHSCM" and to date there is no backlog of cases.
+Managing 36 49 85 42.35% 34 39 73 46.58% Homes Providing 42 0 42 100% 109 0 109 100% Homes Corporate 183 127 310 59.03% 242 62 304 79.61% 100 121 010 00.0070 02 001 10.0170 Homes which retention and the amount Homes the of time which is Complaints For Q2 the highest level of complaints has been received by Managing Homes which is reflective of the pressures faced by the services with staff etention and complex casework.
+Bearing in mind that there has been double he amount of complaints received for Managing Homes than Providing Homes the Complaints Manager has closed a similar number of cases within ime which is reflective of the good work from the Managing Home Strategic Complaints Manager "MHSCM" and to date there is no backlog of cases.
 There has also been a similar number closed by Investing In Homes in this quarter.

-The level of member contact is again the highest for Providing Homes yet again all responded to within target due to the effective management from the PHSCM.

-Channel shift will not stop the need for a physical officer to deliver this work taking into account the requirements in the white paper to be more transparent, consistent and effective.

-3. Income posts

-As part of the Business Unit Review we carried out late 2019/20 we based the staffing numbers on the world we were living in at that time and being able to implement a number of IT solutions to aid income collection.

-The world that we worked in changed just before implementing the Business Unit Review and we very quickly noticed an increase in arrears due to the pandemic, increase in Universal Credit applications and produced an arrears recovery plan.
-As part of that plan additional posts were requested to support the income recovery work.

-Whilst we have been working through the arrears recovery plan, there are a number of areas which have not been able to be progressed, some of which are around the IT solutions.
-This has been held up due to development needed from the corporate IT side.

-We have also seen the impact of the pandemic and Universal Credit being realised and changing the way the team need to work.
+The level of member contact is again the highest for Providing Homes yet again all responded to within target due to the effective management from the PHSCM. taking into a Channel shift will not stop the need for a physical officer to deliver this work taking into account the requirements in the white paper to be more transparent, consistent and effective.
+3. Incor ne po sts As part of the staffing able to imple numbe ers on t he world we were liv ing in a at that t time and being The team will not be able to focus on: The world th Unit Review pandemic, ir recovery pla support the Proactively targeting those experiencing financial difficulties especially as this is the highest cost of living since a decade with the Whilst we han number of a are around the needed from reas v he IT increase in energy and fuel costs (petrol is up by 25p per litre, Gas up by 28%, We have also seen the impact of the pandemic and Universal Credit being realised and changing the way the team need to work.
 For the past 18 months the team have been very reactionary due to workload demands supporting those on furlough, job retention schemes and those made redundant.
-Also spending time with people whe have not claimed benefits before and educating them on budgeting.

-The team will not be able to focus on:

-- Proactively targeting those experiencing financial difficulties especially as this is the highest cost of living since a decade with the increase in energy and fuel costs (petrol is up by 25p per litre, Gas up by 28%, Electricity up by 19%) - Invest more time on early intervention for new debtors and UC applicants and
+Also spending time with people who have not claimed benefits before and educating them on budgeting.
+Up by 20%, Electricity up by 19%) Invest more time on early intervention for new debtors and UC applicants and keep up with the employment status and impact on ability to pay rent.

-The level of contact has continued to shift from direct incoming call and service request to emails .The customers' have adapted to the new ways of working and responding.
-We are experiencing an increasing level of email use.
-The figures for last Q2 are as follows;

-- 36 on average telephone calls received per week

-- 45 Av Service requests received per week

-- 122 Av Emails received per week

-The number of people using Housing On line for income related matters has increased.
-In Q2 they received 1536 compared to Q1 when they received 1252.

-The enquiries and contacts regarding income, arrears and benefits have become increasingly more complex and demanding and will continue to remain complex in nature.
-The time spent on dealing with customer contacts has increased.
-Previously the officers spent on average 2-5 minutes dealing with telephone enquiries and this has steadily increased to 35-50 minutes over the last year with follow up work taking up approximately 1.5 hours (this does not include all other contacts).

-For example one such typical call involves the following;

-- running through current account status

-- Running benefit awards and payment

-- Running through income and expenditure,

-- if the household has children over 18 years, then most likely will have a non-dependant charge which means that they will not receive housing costs to cover the charges in most cases educating tenants on maximising money from within the households towards rent and council

-- keep up with the employment status and impact on ability to pay rent. - Offering intensive support to UC cases to ease the adjustment to the new benefit and maintain payments. - More Intensive management of high level arrears case as Court intervention is taking so long which stalls the arrears recovery process. - effort on reviewing arrangements in place and all the cases for all those in receipt of UC following the deduction of £20pw and those who have historically been in receipt of DHP as this funding pot has reduced and is expected to reduce further.
+- Offering intensive support to UC cases to ease the adjustment to the new benefit and maintain payments. - More Intensive management of high level arrears case as Court intervention is taking so long which stalls the arrears recovery process.

+Effort on reviewing arrangements in place and all the cases for all those in receipt of UC following the deduction of £20pw and those who have historically been in receipt of DHP as this funding pot has reduced and is expected to reduce further.